anshmathur00/GoBot/README.md

 #Pokebot hack with slight mods
 ##Acknowledgements

-Shoutout to Tom The Botter, j-e-k, tejado, and countless others who helped to build most of this code base.

 ###Warning
 Bots will probably get banned by Niantic by the time the trading feature comes around.
 As a result, you should make a fake account for your bot.
 Use a fake gmail because the Pokemon Trainer Club servers go down sometimes.